 SUMMARY OF RESPONSIBILITIES

 Under general direction provided by the Functional Manager (ITS II Supervisor), Enterprise Project and Portfolio Management Office (EPPMO) Chief the Business Analyst (BA) is responsible for performing a variety of complex analytical and IT support activities for in support of CSD’s IT operations.
 The BA is responsible to managing CSD’s legacy and enterprise systems upgrades, program implementations and functional changes.
 The BA will analyze, develop, and document business and technical requirements for technology solutions using CSD’s BA framework and toolkit.
-The BA engages with CSD program staff to initiate and follow projects through system development lifecycle stages until implementation, ensuring compliance with departmental implementation guidelines utilizing various defined technology governance processes.
-The BA will coordinate, schedule, and facilitate project meetings to discuss analysis, project updates, system issues, updates, and test results to collaborative workgroups.
+The BA engages with CSD’s program staff to initiate and follow projects through system development lifecycle stages until implementation, ensuring compliance with departmental implementation guidelines, utilizing various defined technology governance processes.
+The BA will coordinate, schedule, and facilitate project meetings to discuss analysis, project updates, system issues, updates, and test results for collaborative workgroups.

 The incumbent will perform a wide variety of analytical activities in the areas of business process analysis, system design analysis, problem resolution, and legislative/policy analysis and consultation.
 The incumbent will combine complex analysis for business needs with project management tasks, which includes systems design planning and implementation activities for a highly complex IT projects and program implementations.
 Create technical documents (e.g., dataflow diagrams, entity relationship diagrams, process flows) for new and revised systems.
 Identify and develop system requirements that meet standard criteria (clear, complete, consistent, unambiguous, and testable).

-The incumbent is responsibility for the design, development, configuration, testing and implementation for one or more of CSD’s core system functionality to ensure IT project and program standards and business needs are met.
-The incumbent participates in the study, analysis, design, implementation, maintenance, and support of ongoing departmental technology efforts across the organization.

 The incumbent must demonstrate the highest level of expertise in business systems analysis techniques and System Development Lifecycle (SDLC) practices, the Project Management Lifecycle (PMLC), CA-Project Management Framework (PMF), Change Control principles and practices, and an understanding of customer service concepts, and requirements development methodologies.